vsespb/mt-aws-glacier/README.md

 * Zero length files are ignored
 * Only multipart upload implemented, no plain upload
 * No way to specify SNS topic
-* HTTP only, no way to configure HTTPS yet (however it works fine in HTTPS mode)

 ## Production ready